Factory: Shadow factories

 In Britain, a shadow factory is one of a number of manufacturing sites built in dispersed locations in times of war to reduce the risk of disruption due to enemy air-raids and often with the dual purpose of increasing manufacturing capacity.
-Before World War II Britain had built many shadow factories.
+In the build-up to World War II Britain built many shadow factories.

-Production of the Supermarine Spitfire at its parent company's base at Woolston, Southampton was vulnerable to enemy attack as a high-profile target and was well within range of Luftwaffe bombers.
-Indeed, on 26 September 1940 this facility was completely destroyed by an enemy bombing raid.
-Supermarine had already established a plant at Castle Bromwich; this action prompted them to further disperse Spitfire production around the country with many premises being requisitioned by the British Government.
+Production of the Spitfire at the Supermarine factory at Woolston, Southampton was vulnerable to enemy attack due to it being a high-profile target, and well within range of Luftwaffe bombers and their fighter escort.
+After several bombing raids caused small amounts of damage, on 26 September 1940 this facility was completely destroyed by a larger attack.
+The British Government had already established a new factory considerably further to the north at Castle Bromwich specifically for aircraft production, but this was only just producing its first Spitfires.
+The bombing raids at Southampton prompted further dispersal of Supermarine production around the country using various premises requisitioned by the Ministry of Aircraft Production.

 Connected to the Spitfire was production of its equally important Rolls-Royce Merlin engine, Rolls-Royce's main aero engine facility was located at Derby, the need for increased output was met by building new factories in Crewe and Glasgow and using a purpose-built factory of Ford of Britain in Trafford Park Manchester.